 - Toggle the Image switch on.

-- Depending on how you've set up your maze, you have either one or two options to add the image:
+- Depending on how you've set up your maze, you have one or two options:

 - Upload image: In all cases, you can upload an image from your device.
 Maze supports GIF, PNG, and JPG files.
 The maximum image size is 1 MB.

-- Browse prototype: If you've linked a prototype to the maze, you can also pick one of the screens to use as an image.
+- Browse prototype: If you've linked a prototype to the maze, you can also pick a screen to use as an image.

-If you want to see what the maze looks like before publishing, click Preview in the top menu of the maze creation dashboard.
+If you want to see what the maze looks like before publishing, click Preview on the top menu of the maze builder.
 Learn more about previewing your mazes

-In the user testing interface, the image will be displayed at the same time as the question.
+In the user testing interface, the image will appear next to the question.